 Panasonic Automotive Europe

-Synopsis: • Gap between current ADAS systems and expected ADAS and AD systems • Technologies to enable 3D sensing using low cost sensors by available ADAS ECU • Advanced Sensor Fusion to compensate the deficiencies of one by the abilities of others
+Synopsis: The presentation will discuss the gap between current ADAS and expected ADAS and AD systems.
+It will also outline technologies to enable 3D sensing using low-cost sensors by available ADAS ECU, and examine advanced sensor fusion to compensate for the deficiencies of one by the abilities of others.

 Robert Bosch GmbH

-Synopsis: Automated driving solutions introduce a new complexity into the development of embedded systems in a car.
+Synopsis: Automated driving solutions introduce a new complexity into the development of embedded systems in cars.
 This complexity rises with each level of control and autonomy.
-The toolchain for such challenges is also complex and the integration of all the tools cost a lot of effort without a real competitive advantage towards the automated driving solution.
-Instead of solving these challenges alone, wasting lots of money on the path, Bosch´s Automated Driving Division has started therefore an Open Source Community, OpenADx.
-This talk will present the open source approach the current state of the community and the current available solutions.
+The toolchain for such challenges is also complex and the integration of all the tools requires considerable effort without a real competitive advantage for the automated driving solution.
+Instead of solving these challenges alone, wasting lots of money along the way, Bosch's automated driving division has started an open-source community known as OpenADx.
+This talk will present the open-source approach, the current state of the community and the currently available solutions.

 A networking evening drinks party is included in the price of your delegate pass.